Diego Maradona the manager: When the hand of God ruled Argentina

 “We did not see any intention to show humility, to say things should have been done better.
 There was no evaluation, no review, no conclusions.
 These are the things you have to think about in order to think about the future.”

-In the eight years since the tournament, Maradona has taken two low-key managerial posts in the UAE, enjoying a life in Dubai in which paparazzi are forbidden.
+In the decade since the tournament, Maradona took two low-key managerial posts in the UAE, enjoying a life in Dubai in which paparazzi are forbidden, before returning to Argentina to coach Gimnasia de La Plata prior to his untimely death in 2020.

-And yet in 2016 he offered to coach Argentina for free following the resignation of Gerardo Martino and has been – you guessed it – outspoken in his distaste for current incumbent Jorge Sampaoli.
+In 2016 he offered to coach Argentina for free following the resignation of Gerardo Martino and was particularly outspoken in his distaste for Jorge Sampaoli.

-As ever in the life of Diego Armando Maradona, madness is never too far from the horizon.
-Even after all these years, he would have it no other way.
+As ever in the life of Diego Armando Maradona, madness was never too far from the horizon.
+He wouldn’t have had it any other way.

 By Rob Conlon